-The push to vaccinate kids is stalling, and that poses new COVID dangers
+The push to vaccinate kids is stalling in U.S., and that poses new COVID dangers

 Speaking of post-vaccination myocarditis, “most kids recover completely in just a few days,” Sawyer said.

-Data are mounting that the risk of developing myocarditis from a coronavirus infection is much higher than from the vaccine.
+Data is mounting that the risk of developing myocarditis from a coronavirus infection is much higher than from the vaccine.

 A report published by the CDC found that boys age 12 to 17 had two to six times the risk of heart complications after infection compared with after vaccination.